 Get your admin in order

-Do you have the appropriate insurance cover?
+Do you have the appropriate insurance cover, including cover for storm, flood and fire?
 Understanding your present and future insurance needs particularly if you live in a bushfire or flood prone area is crucial.
 Having the right level of cover will give you peace of mind when you need it most.
+The Westpac Group offers a range of insurance cover to protect the things you value most.
+Click here to find out more.

 If you have a mortgage or a loan on your property, you should also get in touch with the bank when possible.
 Depending on your circumstances, they may be able to assist with relief or deferring of loan payments, if you are eligible.